davidhalter/davidhalter.github.com/_leben/2013/8/26/darulaman.rst

 - tushna asti?
-- No, it's not a problem for fat guys like me, it's hard for skinny boys like you, because I can use my resserves.
+- No, it's not a problem for fat guys like me, it's hard for skinny boys like you, because I can use my reserves.

 Do gseht mer au das äs in Afghanistan nüt negativs isch "dick" zsi, einigi vo mine Kollege währed sogar gern chli schwerer.
 Aber jetzt zum Protokoll.